Neil Gaiman's The Sandman: everything we know

 - The release date is anticipated to be in late spring 2022.

-- Tom Surridge, Charles Dance, Gwendoline Christie, Boyd Holbrook, Stephen Fry and more are confirmed to star.
+- Tom Sturridge, Charles Dance, Gwendoline Christie, Boyd Holbrook, Stephen Fry and more are confirmed to star.

 - Based on Neil Gaiman’s series of comic books, which ran for seven years and 75 issues.